 For more about George de Mestral and other clothing-related inventors and inventions, visit these"Zoomschool" web pages.

 We are all familiar with liquid crystal display (LCD) devices, image left.
 Do you realize liquid crystals are polymeric materials?
 A liquid crystal is, as the name suggests, a state of matter intermediate between a 'normal' liquid and a solid.
 Liquid crystal phases are formed from geometrically anisotropic molecules - usually this means they are cigar shaped, though other shapes are possible.
 In a liquid crystal phase, the polymer molecules have a certain degree of order.
 In the simplest case, the Nematic phase, the molecules generally point in the same direction but still move around with respect to one another as would be expected in a liquid.
 Under the influence of an applied electric field, alignment of the polymer molecules gives rise to light absorption.
 This is illustrated in the principle of operation of a LCD schematic below, taken from the web pages of the Materilas Engineering Group at the University of Manchester.
-Alternatively, visit the Liquid Crystal Display tutorial of the Holm Glad College, Hong Kong; or visit the Molecular Liquids web pages of the Department of Physics at the University of Bristol.
+Alternatively, visit the Liquid Crystal Display tutorial at MIT; or visit the Molecular Liquid Collection web pages at Florida State University (FSU).

 Now the structure of the liquid crystal molecules is more complex than illustrated in the Principle of Operation schematic, above.
 The relationship between the actual structure of the molecule and the performance of the LCD is the realm of the polymers scientist or engineer.
-For detail about liquid crystal technology, please consult the reference source URL: Manchester, UK from which the schematic on the right has been taken.
+For detail about liquid crystal technology, please consult the reference source URL within the Journal of Nanophotonics; check-out the images in this article link.

 For interesting 'movies' showing microscopic changes in liquid crystal systems, visit these pages at the Florida State University .
 If you would like to learn more about polymers and liquid crystals, please visit the Case Western tutorial html pages.
 This is an excellent introductory source to this most interesting area of materials technology.